-Over the last decade, Japanese knotweed has developed a reputation for being one of the most aggressive, invasive plants to be currently blighting the country.
+Over the last decade, Japanese knotweed has developed a reputation for being one of the most aggressive, invasive plants to be currently blighting the country as many don’t even know how to get rid of Japanese knotweed.
 However, despite the plant’s fearsome reputation, there can still be some confusion as to what it actually does.
 This article will explain what Japanese knotweed does from two perspectives: environmental and financial.
 The examples cited here should be considered within the larger context of Japanese knotweed cases, this plant can thrive in all sorts of environments, but no single infestation is the same.

 What are the environmental impacts of Japanese knotweed?